buzzdecafe/buzzdecafe.github.com/_posts/2014-02-14-constraint-notation.md

 >
 > -- Donald Knuth

-One of the things I really like about working with Lodash is its object constraint notation.
+One of the things I really like about working with [Lo-Dash](http://lodash.com/) is its object constraint notation.
 For example, suppose I want to find an item in a list where `x === 10`.
-Lodash lets me express that like this:
+Lo-Dash lets me express that like this:

     {% highlight javascript %}
     var xIs10 = _.find(list, {x: 10});